clasqm/yabasiclibs/kdialog/README.md

 The images below are for illustration only.
 The exact appearance of the dialogs will depend on your system settings.

-Developed on elementary OS 0.4 "Loki" (i.e. Linux), but it should work on any system that will run both yabasic and the kdialog command.
+Developed on elementary OS 0.4 "Loki" and Lubuntu 18.04 (i.e. Linux), but it should work on any system that will run both yabasic and the kdialog command.

 The library should exist either in the same folder as your program or in the standard yabasic library location on your system.